 One thing that has remained consistent in the individual market: rising prices.
-Average premiums on individual plans increased 18% from 2016 to 2017, and another 16% between the 2017 and 2018 open enrollment periods.
+Average premiums on individual plans increased 54 percent between 2015 and 2018 (from $286 in 2015 to $440 in 2018).
 Year after year, prices continue to rise, but you’ll find that this is not the case when shopping for small group plans.

-From 2016 to 2017, per-person coverage on group plans only increased by 8%, and the year before it actually decreased by 1%.
+From 2015 to 2018, average per-person premium coverage on group plans only increased by 5 percent.

 Better prices might be why smaller groups are switching to group coverage for the first time